BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 ## How-To Use
 To use this library follow these steps (some untested - let me know of any changes you needed to make to get things to work on your setup):
 - setup the *PlatformIO* development environment
-- create a new PlatformIO project, selecting the *Board:* `Espressif ESP-WROVER-KIT` and *Framework:* `Arduino` (other ESP32 boards should work without changes; Espressif CPUs like the ESP8266 may need some code adjustments - not tested)
+- create a new PlatformIO project, selecting the *Board:* `Espressif ESP-WROVER-KIT` and *Framework:* `Arduino` (other ESP32 boards should work without changes; as does the d1_mini board with Espressif's ESP8266 CPU)

 Now follow either of these two methods to bring in the library files:
 ### Method 1 (gets you a local clone that you can edit or base pull requests on)